-[Following acceptance to the College of Osteopathic Medicine through the regular admissions process, students are afforded the opportunity to file a secondary application for admission to the DPC program.
-Enrollment in the DPC curriculum is limited to approximately 36 students from each year's entering class at the Long Island (Old Westbury, N.Y.) site only.]
+Following acceptance to the College of Osteopathic Medicine through the regular admissions process, students were afforded the opportunity to file a secondary application for admission to the DPC program.
+Enrollment in the DPC curriculum has been limited to approximately 36 students from each year's entering class and has been offered at the Long Island (Old Westbury, N.Y.) site only.